-As the years went by, the book shop expanded to take over the family residence.
-Jessica’s daughter Louise continued to help every summer with her two children, Paula and Mark.
+As the years went by, the book shop expanded to take over more of the family residence.
+Louise continued to help every summer, along with her children Paula and Mark.

-From its humble beginnings, Macdonald Bookshop continues to fascinate and serve those who live in Estes Park and those who count themselves lucky enough to visit, just as Edward Macdonald did over a century ago.
+Paula, joined by Walt, her husband, closed Saturday nights.
+From its humble beginnings, Macdonald Book Shop continues to fascinate and serve those who live in Estes Park and those who count themselves lucky enough to visit, just as J. Edward Macdonald did over a century ago.

 Kevin and Staci

-With their knowledge of the community, backgrounds in languages, and love for books, customers can rest assured Macdonald Book Shop will remain a great place to find a cozy place to read.
+With their knowledge of the Estes Park Community, background in languages, and love of books, customers can rest assured Macdonald Book Shop will remain a great place to find a cozy place to read.